Mastercard/insomnia-plugin-mastercard/README.md

 ### Encryption <a name="encryption"></a>
 This plugin can take care of encrypting requests and/or decrypting response payloads.
-To enable encryption support, you need to configure in the environment the `encryptionConfig` property.
-See an example below:
+To enable encryption support, you need to configure in the environment the `encryptionConfig` property:

 ```jsonc
 {